-Acceptable - T-shirts, pull over sweatshirts, sweaters (knit, turtleneck), sweater vests (knit, cardigan), polo/dress shirts, knit shells.
+Acceptable - T-shirts, pull over and zip up sweatshirts, sweaters (knit, turtleneck), sweater vests (knit, cardigan), polo/dress shirts, knit shells.

-Unacceptable - sleeveless shirts, tank tops, racer back tops, (undergarments should not be exposed) mesh/see through tops, tops that expose midriff/trunk or cleavage, costume wear, and heavy coats (and/or articles of clothing deemed inappropriate by administration).
+Unacceptable - undergarments/underwear should not be exposed, tops that expose midriff/trunk or cleavage, camisole (camis), shirts that are off the shoulder without any kind of strap, and heavy coats (and/or articles of clothing deemed inappropriate by administration).

-Outdoor apparel (coats, vests, jackets with lining/zippers) should be placed in the student's locker for the duration of the day.
+NOTE: Outdoor apparel (coats, puffy vests, jackets with lining/zippers, trench coats) should be placed in the student's locker for the duration of the day.
 Students should dress appropriately for the weather.

-4. Hats/Head Coverings:

-Acceptable - barrettes, scrunchies, headbands.

-Unacceptable - hats, bandannas, sweatbands, head coverings of any kind (unless worn for religious/medical reasons), combs/picks in hair.
+- Hats/Head Coverings: Acceptable - barrettes, scrunchies, headbands.
+Unacceptable - hats, bandannas, head coverings of any kind (unless worn for religious/medical reasons), combs/picks in hair. - 5.
+Face Coverings (FACE MASKS):

-5. Other/Miscellaneous: